The Wolves (New Brunswick)

 An 1878 description of a Fata Morgana mirage in the Wolf Islands.

-The Wolf Islands (or The Wolves) are undeveloped islands in the Pennfield Parish of Charlotte County, New Brunswick, Canada in the Bay of Fundy.
-They are 60-100' in height, "steep and bold", with deep passages between them ranging from 12 to 20 fathoms.
+The Wolves (or the Wolf Islands) are undeveloped, largely forested, islands in the Pennfield Parish of Charlotte County, New Brunswick, Canada in the Bay of Fundy.
+They are 60–100 ft in height, "steep and bold", with deep passages between them ranging from 12 to 20 fathom.
 They are sometimes named as the fourth of the major archipelagos that make up the Fundy Islands, alongside Campobello Island, Deer Island and Grand Manan.
-They are mostly forested.

 It is considered a "Ecologically and Biologically Significant Area".
 A pond at Southwest Cove on East Wolf Island is the only source of freshwater.

 History

 The islands have been identified as written about in the 1604 writings of Samuel Champlain and Sieur de Monts.
-William Francis Ganong notes the "Bird Islands" referenced in the works of Samuel Champlain and appearing on his 1612 map of the region is a reference to the Wolves.
-Spotted in 1603 by Champlain, they were named Les Isles des Perdreaux".
+William Francis Ganong notes the Iles aux Margos, "Gull Islands", referenced in the works of Samuel Champlain and appearing on his 1612 map of the region is a reference to the Wolves.
+Spotted in 1603 by Champlain, they were named Les Isles des Perdreaux.
 They became known for the frequency of shipwrecks.

 The Wolf Islands as it appears on Cyprian Southack's 1731 map.

-In 1798, the islands were granted to Caleb Paul.
-As of 1851, the family of James Paul were the only settlers living in the cluster of islands.
+In 1798, the islands were granted to Caleb Paul, who had married Joshua Knight's sister Priscilla and was the son of Quaker James Paul of Pennsylvania.
+As of 1851, the descendents of James Paul were still the only settlers living in the cluster of islands, after Joshua Paul had moved his family from St Andrews to Caleb's grant, while his wife was disowned by her family for marrying a Quaker.

 In 1820, a British naval sloop was docked at Snug Cove, Campobello believed to be enforcing the territorial waters and the Plaster Laws meant to end the smuggling of Canadian gypsum to the United States.
-It sent a row-boat out toward the Wolf Islands where the British seamen fired two muskets at the Ploughboy moored there.
+It sent a rowboat out toward the Wolf Islands where the British seamen fired two muskets at the Ploughboy moored there.

+By 1854, the government was aware of "the need" to build a lighthouse on the islands, but progress was slow in following up on the report.

-On May 21 1863, Jesse Wright published notice that he had discovered the corpse of a disfigured British soldier with his hands cut off washed up on the coast of the Wolf Islands dressed in his military uniform as a 1st Battalion infantryman with the Bedfordshire and Hertfordshire Regiment 16th Regiment.
+On May 21, 1863, Jesse Wright published notice that he had discovered the corpse of a disfigured British soldier with his hands cut off washed up on the coast of the Wolf Islands dressed in his military uniform as a 1st Battalion infantryman with the Bedfordshire and Hertfordshire Regiment 16th Regiment.